bitnulleins/statify-widget/trunk/readme.txt

 = 1.4.1 =

-* Add filter for customize cache expiry time.
+* Add filter for customize cache expiry time (new FAQ section!)
+* If you now deactivate plugin, all existing cache will be removed (new FAQ section!)
-* Remove permitted tags and reduce number of tags to five.
+* Remove permitted tags and reduce number of tags to five

 = 1.4.0 =